buildsi/build-abi-containers/README.md

 ## Organization

  - [docker](docker): includes `Dockerfile`s, one per testing base, that will be deployed to [quay.io/buildsi](https://quay.io/organization/buildsi).
+ - [packages](packages): are packages that are defined to test, including versions, libraries, etc..
- - [tests](tests): includes yaml config files that are matched to a spack package to test.
-The configs are validated when loaded.
+ - [tests](tests): includes yaml config files that are matched to one or more spack packages and an experiment.
  - [testers](testers): is a folder of tester subdirectories, which should be named for the tester (e.g., libabigail).
 No other files should be put in this folder root.
  - [templates](templates): includes both container build templates, and tester runtime templates.
 The container build defaults to Dockerfile.default to build from spack source, and when we have a buildcache (ideally with debug) we can change that to Dockerfile.buildcache (the `--use-cache` argument described next.)

+All configs for the above are validated when loaded.

 ## Usage